medic/cht-docs/content/en/contribute/medic/product-development-process/product-trio/product-trio-activities.md

 2. Share chart url with the team in the channel.

 ### 11. Advocate for and communicate successful solutions
 Reach out to the community team.
 You just did a bunch of great stuff and have a lot of "show your work" materials to craft a good story about what we're doing at Medic.
 For the right opportunity, the community team colleagues can find the most beneficial way to get a blog, forum, or other post out there.
-This can make a big difference in fund raising, which is what keeps Medic doing the work we're doing!
+This can make a big difference in fund raising, which is what keeps Medic doing the work we're doing.